Ph.D., Economics of Education, Stanford University

-A.M. in Urban Education Policy and A.B in Public Policy and Education Studies, Brown University
+M.A., Urban Education Policy and B.A., Public Policy and Education Studies, Brown University

 Bonilla, S., & Dee, T. (forthcoming).
 The Effects of School Reform Under NCLB Waivers Evidence From Focus Schools in Kentucky.
 Education Finance and Policy.

 Bonilla, S. (2019) Connecting High School, College and the Labor Market: Evidence on the Scale-up of Career Pathways in California.
 CEPA Working Paper No. 19-03

 - Department of Educational Policy, Research & Administration